ansys/pyprimemesh/doc/source/user_guide/launching_pyprime.rst

 **********************

 ==============================================
-Launching Server from within a Python Script
+Launching Server from a Python Script
 ==============================================

-Ansys Prime Server can be launched using the :func:`launch_prime() <ansys.meshing.prime.launch_prime>` function.
+The :func:`launch_prime() <ansys.meshing.prime.launch_prime>` function launches the Ansys Prime Server.
 The function returns an instance of the PyPrimeMesh :class:`Client <ansys.meshing.prime.Client>` that is connected to the launched server session.

 .. code:: python